-- Are these goals appropriate and realistic for this student? - Do these goals represent a healthy and musical use of the mechanism, and will this technical work help the student play the repertoire with good technique? - D. Document how you assess the outcomes of your teaching by submitting three of the five following options (these can include, but are not limited to, the student in the recorded lesson segments): - Three to five student adjudication sheets from activities such as Festivals, All State Band and/or Orchestra, National Flute Association Competitions, and Local Flute Club Competitions. - ii.
-Three to five state theory exams, performance class critiques, etc. - iii.
-Audio and/or video recordings of two or three students performing along with printed programs or a list of pieces performed including the composer and the students name. - iv.
+- E. Document how you assess the outcomes of your teaching by submitting three of the five following options (these can include but are not limited to the student in the recorded lesson segments): - i.
+Three to five student adjudication sheets from activities such as Guild, Federation, NATS auditions, festivals and the like. - ii.
+Three to five State theory exams, performance class critiques and the like. - iii.
+Audio and/or video recordings of two or three students performing along with printed programs. - iv.
 Five written progress reports you have given to the parents of your students. - v.
-An outline of how you conduct a student/parent evaluative conference (300 word maximum).

-- 3. Teacher Performance: - A. Video record yourself performing a piece(s) that demonstrates both your technical and musical ability.
-The piece(s) should be listed as a Level 5 or above in A Handbook of Literature for the Flute by James Pellerite (published by Zalo Publications, P.O Box 913, Bloomington, Indiana 47401), or any of the pieces listed as Level 4 or above in the Flute World catalog (www.fluteworld.com).
+An outline of how you conduct a student/parent evaluative conference (300 word maximum). - 3.
+Teacher performance: - A. Video record yourself performing a piece(s) that demonstrates both your technical and musical ability.
+The songs should be at least late-intermediate level repertoire, such as the songs in Joan Frey Boytim's "Second Book of Solos" (published by Hal Leonard Corp.).
+One of your songs must be sung in a foreign language. - B. The performance should be between five and ten minutes and does not have to be memorized.
+NAME THIS VIDEO TPP33A.